 This moist, rich white Texas sheet cake has just a hint of coconut flavor.
-Made from scratch, it’s topped with a candy-like white glaze that’s studded with toasted pecans and it’s even better the second day!
-This thin, white cake is so easy that it’s the perfect dessert for potlucks, casual get-togethers, and bake sales.
+Made from scratch, it’s topped with a fudgy, candy-like white glaze that’s studded with toasted pecans — it’s even better the second day!
+This thin, white bite of scrumptious is so easy that it’s the perfect dessert for potlucks, casual get-togethers, and bake sales.

 For this recipe you’ll need: butter, sugar, flour, baking soda, salt, vanilla extract, coconut flavoring, buttermilk, eggs, Confectioner’s sugar, pecans

 Oh y’all.
 I don’t know who in the world decided that there was such a thing as a white Texas sheet cake – there sure wasn’t when I was growing up.
 I really fought against the whole idea of the sacrilege of a white version of my childhood favorite – I did.
-Texas sheet cakes are supposed to be chocolate and I was determined I wouldn’t be one to change things.
+Texas sheet cakes are supposed to be chocolate and, by all that is holy, I was determined I wouldn’t be one to change things.
 We’re pretty conservative down here – and of course – tradition.

 Then I tasted one.

 That was all she wrote for me.
-I was a goner – it was SO rich and SO sweet and had the perfect Texas sheet cake texture.
+I was a goner – it was SO rich and SO sweet and had the perfect past cake-part brownie texture.
 So I caved.